nautobot/nautobot-app-ssot/docs/admin/integrations/aristacv_setup.md

 | ---------------------- | ------ | ------------------------------------------- | ----------------- |
 | aristacv_cvaas_url     | string | URL used to connect to your CvaaS instance. | www.arista.io:443 |

-When syncing from CloudVis integration will create new Arista devices that do not exist in Nautobot.
+When syncing from CloudVision, integration will create new Arista devices that do not exist in Nautobot.
 When creating new devices in Nautobot, a site, device role, device role color, device status, and device are required.
 You may define which values to use by configuring the following values in your `nautobot_config.py` file.
 If you define a `default_device_role` and `default_device_status` that already exist, the default color value for both of those will be ignored as it will pull that information from Nautobot.

 | Configuration Variable                              | Type   | Usage                                                      | Default              |
 | --------------------------------------------------- | ------ | ---------------------------------------------------------- | -------------------- |